nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 ### `VectorizeAsyncMutation`

 Result type indicating a mutation on the Vectorize Index.
-Actual mutations are processed async where the `mutationId` is the unique identifier for the operation.
+Mutations are processed asynchronously in the background and the `mutationId` is the unique identifier for the operation.

 ```ts
 interface VectorizeAsyncMutation {